sindresorhus/atom-editorconfig/.github/CONTRIBUTING.md

 We're following the [XO code style](https://github.com/sindresorhus/xo) (Tip: `$ xo --fix` can fix many issues).

+### :microscope: Create Specs

+Create at least one test to let us verify your enhancement or fix.
+Name your test-file `*-spec.js` and put the into the `spec`-directory.
+If you need to set up special fixtures, try to put them into the `spec/fixtures`-directory.

+A simple example for a test-file is the `spec/base-spec.js`-file.
+If you need help - get in touch! :open_hands:

 ### :gift: Pull Requests

 Ensure your commit passes `npm test` before generating a pull request, this will save us some time.